Date of Award:

 A series of 50 foot-square pens (2,500 square feet) were stocked with semi-domestic mallards to determine the effect of certain levels of utilization on sago growth.
 Sago seemed to recover well after heavy spring utilization.
 Results concerning the effect of summer utilization on production were not conclusive.
 Sago recovered well in spring after waterfowl had consumed 52 percent of the tuber crop the previous fall.

 Sterling, Michael R., "Seasonal Utilization of Sago Pondweed by Waterfowl at Bear River Migratory Bird Refuge, Utah" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3270.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .